isaacfreeman/solidus_user_prices/README.md

 # SolidusUserPrices

-Allow special prices to be set on a variant for an individual user or for all suers with a given role.
+Allow special prices to be set on a variant for an individual user or for all users with a given role.

 ## Installation